HSU-HPC/BERT/README.md

 > Yannis Schumann, Simon Schlumbohm et al., BERT - Batch Effect Reduction Trees with Tolerance to Missing Values, 2023

 [^1]: The base directory contains the folders *man*,*R* and *tests*.
-[^2]: Matrices work as well, but will automatically be converted to dataframes.
+[^2]: Matrices and SummarizedExperiments work as well, but will automatically be converted to dataframes.
 [^3]: In particular, the row and column names are in the same order and the optional columns are preserved.
 [^4]: The optimum of ASW Label is 1, which is typically however not achieved on real-world datasets.
 Also, the optimum of ASW Batch can vary, depending on the class distributions of the batches.
 [^5]: E.g. consider a BERT call with 8 batches and 8 processes.
 Further adjustment is not possible with this number of processes, since batches are always processed in pairs.
 With `corereduction=2`, the number of processes for the following adjustment steps would be set to $8/2=4$, which is the maximum number of usable processes for this example.